 - Avoid night travel.

 - A full-sized bus is usually safer than a minibus.

 - If travelling in a shared taxi or minibus, avoid taking the seat next to the driver.

-The Arab Spring uprisings against regimes from Cairo to Damascus have added a layer of uncertainty to travel in the region, although with the exception of Syria and, for a time, Egypt, the enduring impact upon travellers has been minimal.
+The Arab Spring uprisings against regimes from Cairo to Damascus have added a layer of uncertainty to travel in the region, although with the exception of Syria, Yemen and, for a time, Egypt and Bahrain, the enduring impact upon travellers has been minimal.
 Trouble spots in the region are usually well defined, and as long as you keep track of political developments, you’re unlikely to come to any harm.
 Avoid political demonstrations or large gatherings and always ask the advice of locals if unsure.

 Theft & Petty Crime